 - Malcolm Bradbury's Rates of Exchange is a comic account of a professor's lecture tour in "Slaka".
 Among other things, the government is undergoing an internal shakeup which the professor never learns much about.
 All the signs in the local language are changed to a new spelling system (and then, a week later, changed back), certain people are suddenly promoted as heroes, and then a week later never mentioned again.
 Bradbury also wrote the country's tourist promotion brochure, Why Come to Slaka?

-- The Klingons on the original Star Trek were supposed to be like this, but that didn't exactly pan out.
+- In Star Trek: The Original Series, the Klingons were supposed to be like this, but that didn't exactly pan out.

 - A frequent setting in Mission: Impossible.